cornerman/colibri/README.md

 ```

-If you want to work with reactive variables (hot observable), you need someone to cleanup the subscriptions.
-This concept is called `Owner`.
+If you want to work with reactive variables (hot observable), then someone need to cleanup the subscriptions.
+We call this concept an `Owner`.
 We use an *unsafe* owner in the above example.
 It actually never cleans up.
 It should only ever be used in your main method or for global state.
-From there it can be passed around implicitly.

-You can even work without ever using the unsafe owner and having to pass it implictly.
+You can even work without ever using the unsafe owner or having to pass it implictly.
 You can use `Owned` blocks instead.
 Inside an `Owned` block, you will have to return a type that has a `SubscriptionOwner` instance.
 Example:

 ```scala